kamelzarandah/syn_cannon/README.md

 /cannon2
 /rotatecannon rotationdegree
--- rotationdegree can be a number between 0 to 360 for example /rotatecannon 20 or /rotatecannon 180
+-- rotationdegree can be a number between 0 to 360 for example /rotatecannon 20 or /rotatecannon 180 if you are using syn commands /dv deletes the cannon
 ```